Frequently Asked Questions

 Q: How do you navigate during an ocean passage?

-A: Navigation is done using a combination of GPS systems, charts, and celestial navigation.
+A: Navigation is done using a combination of GPS systems, digital and paper charts, and celestial navigation.
 Regular weather updates are also downloaded several times a day.

 Q: How do you handle bad weather at sea?

-A: Proper preparation, understanding weather patterns, and having storm tactics are essential.
+A: Proper preparation, understanding weather patterns, and having storm tactics is essential.
 This might include reducing sail, changing course, or using specialized equipment like sea anchors.

 Watches